 Problem Possible Solution(s) too high or too low, the module Install a diode between pins 2 and 3 of the HTC.
-See Configuration for Peltier Elements and Resistive Heaters as well as pages 2 and 7 of the datasheet for detailed information shouldn't and doesn't heat The diode between pins 2 and 3 of the HTC is installed in the wrong direction.
+See Configuration for Peltier Elements and Resistive Heaters as well as pages 2 and 7 of the datasheet for detailed information The diode between pins 2 and 3 of the HTC is installed in the wrong direction.
 Reverse it's polarity.
 See Configuration for Peltier Elements and Resistive Heaters as well as pages 2 and 7 of the datasheet for detailed information